Note: Please contact Sophos Professional Services if you require direct assistance with your specific environment.

 In above configuration, we configured STA Collector to use WMI as workstation polling method.

 It should be successful.
-Otherwise, please follow section "5.
+Otherwise, please check Windows GPO configuration for wmi in section "5.
 Configure Windows AD GPO > b) Allow inbound WMI on AD computers"

-Go to STAS > Advanced > Show Live Users, there was the live user.
+On STA collector, open STAS, go to Advanced > Show Live Users, there was the live user.

-When the Sophos Firewall can't communicate with STA Collector, STAS "General" tab doesn't show the Sophos Firewall IP address.
+When STA Collector cannot communicate with Sophos Firewall, STAS "General" tab doesn't show the Sophos Firewall IP address.

-In case STAS doesn't detect any live user
+In case STA Collector doesn't detect any live user

 If Sophos Firewall doesn't show any live user, but STAS shows live users, make sure

-STAS can detect live user on AD computers, however, it removes live user after a while.
+STAS can detect live user on AD workstation, however, it removes live user after a while.

-If STAS service fails to start and the following error is displayed, make sure the account for STAS is a member of AD group "Domain Admins".
+If STAS service fails to start with "Fatal Error: The service did not start due to a logon failure.", make sure the account for STAS is a member of AD group "Domain Admins".

 You can update the account for STAS in the "General" tab, as below